-1. Metro Stations In Montreal – 8 Stations To Visit!
+1. Metro Stations in Montreal – 8 Stations To Visit!

 1.1.
 Angrignon

 He saw Parc Angrignon’s development.
 The land mainly belonged to the Crawford family.
 So, in 1927, this region was named after him.
-In October 2019, some improvements were held to make the metro station available globally.
-Firstly, the elevators were installed all around the station, costing about 18 million dollars.
+Under the same project, the glass windows were upgraded with water-tight glasses.

-Under the same project, the glasses windows were upgraded with water-tight glasses.
 Further, a beautiful artifact was also included.
-On December 9, 2022, the project was accomplished.
+On December 9, 2022, the task was accomplished.
 However, the improvement works made this the twenty-fourth accessible station.

 1.2.
 Monk